robtandy/simple_backup/README.md

 Motivation
 ----------
-These shell scripts extend rsync as a backup tool and add simple features like automatic rollovers.
-Rsync combined with its --link-dest= option is a powerful way to backup remote linux systems.
-The --link-dest= option lets us specify a previous backup to hard link against.
+These shell scripts extend rsync as a backup tool and add simple features like automatic rollovers.  `rsync` combined with its `--link-dest=` option is a powerful way to backup remote linux systems.
+The `--link-dest=` option lets us specify a previous backup to hard link against.
 That is, if we find the same file, unchanged, in the current backup, just make a hardlink to the previous backup.
 Google for the difference between hard and soft links in linux for any clarificaiton here.

 Usage
 -----